cloudcraftswithsola/cloudcraftswithsola/README.md

 ## 🚀 My Projects

-_During my practice as an IT Project Manager, I've led Team of 8-10 resources at the Software development and Management level, I currently work as a Senior Project Manager in a Financial Technology Company where we proffer solutions to generational banks in across Africa._
+_During my practice as an IT Project Manager, I've led a Team of 8-10 resources at the Software development and Management level.
+I currently work as a Senior Project Manager in a Financial Technology Company where we proffer solutions to generational banks across Africa._

 ### Project 1: BlissHall Streaming App

 - [Repo link](https://github.com/Dabest-Digital-Solutions/blisshall-frontend)

 _Description of the project._
-BlissHall is a Streamin
+BlissHall is a streaming

 ### Project 2: RDS Frontend Development